davepinch/pinchy.cc/content/camera-roll/2024/05/2024-05-11-welcome-to-brier-sign.md

   - public domain (photograph)
   - The sign itself was created by an unknown person and should assume to be protected by copyright. photograph of:
-  - Brier, Washington
   - sign
   - tree
   - town sign
 picture: content/camera-roll/2024/05/2024-05-11-welcome-to-brier-sign/welcome-to-brier-sign.jpg
+town sign of:
+  - Brier, Washington
+  - artist unknown
 thumbnail: content/camera-roll/2024/05/2024-05-11-welcome-to-brier-sign/welcome-to-brier-sign.thumbnail.jpg
 type: picture
 when: 2024-05-11
 tags:
-  - artist unknown
+  - photograph
 ---